sehyunlee217/chord_generation_transformers/README.md

 # Transformer-based Guitar Chord Generator 🎸

-Generate genre-aware guitar chord progressions using a transformer model — trained from scratch on over 600,000 songs!
+Generate genre-aware guitar chord progressions using a transformer model

-Built for fun, learning, and giving myself an excuse to practice guitar a bit more.

 <img width="1551" alt="Screenshot 2025-05-05 at 00 16 40" src="https://github.com/user-attachments/assets/4f580a66-8e65-481d-9086-e28a23a1a44a" />